 Renowned poet and author Kenji Miyazawa was born in Hanamaki.

-Hanamaki Hot Spring, Dai, Shidodaira, Osawa, Namari, and about seven other hot springs are collectively known as the Hanamaki Hot Spring Village.
+Hanamaki Onsen, Dai, Shidodaira, Osawa, Namari, and about seven other hot springs are collectively known as the Hanamaki Onsen Village

-Hanamaki is famous for its hot springs and the Hanamaki Hot Spring Area has many options, from grand resorts to rustic outdoor baths.
+Hanamaki is famous for its hot springs and the Hanamaki Onsen area has many options, from grand resorts to rustic outdoor baths.

 There are a few hot springs in Hanamaki that have rotenburo or outdoor baths alongside the river.
-One of the most famous is the Osawa Hot Spring.
+One of the most famous is the Osawa Osawa.
 At its outdoor bath, you can sit alongside the Toyosawa River and enjoy the view.
 In winter, falling snow melts on contact with your skin.
-Be aware that many outdoor baths are unisex, so not for the shy.
+Be aware that many outdoor baths are unisex, so they are not for the shy.